contao/docs/docs/dev/reference/dca/palettes.md

 ## Multiple main palettes

 A defined `__selector__` can also switch between multiple main palettes.
-The main palette's key simply needs to be the selector's value.
+The main palette's key needs to be the selector's value.

 ```php
 // contao/dca/tl_example.php